reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 - Finally, copy the sorted nodes back to `LinearExecutionList`

 #### ResolveGoToFixups
-Resolve any goto fixups in the function, mostly taking care of the end of execution chain.
-This is done by iterating over the statements and check if the current goto actually has a valid `TargetNode`, if not, then we have finished executing the function, so we either jump back to the return address (just like writing assembly code) or let the Flow Stack deal with it by `Pop` out the current execution frame.
+Resolve any goto fixups in the function, it basically just trying to figure out which kind of `Goto` we need to use here.

-The actual implementation for this last `Goto` involves replacing any `KCST_Goto` with the correct `KCST_GotoReturn` or `KCST_EndOfThread`, `KCST_GotoIfNot` gets replaced with corresponding `KCST_GotoReturnIfNot` or `KCST_EndOfThreadIfNot`.
+The actual implementation for this `Goto` involves replacing any `KCST_Goto` with the correct `KCST_GotoReturn` or `KCST_EndOfThread`, `KCST_GotoIfNot` gets replaced with corresponding `KCST_GotoReturnIfNot` or `KCST_EndOfThreadIfNot`.
 As mentioned before, the significance here is the usage of Flow Stack Execution.
 If Flow Stack Execution is not required, then `GotoReturn` is used instead of `EndOfThread`, vice versa. `EndOfThread` pops the Flow Stack, while `GotoReturn` does not.

 The `IfNot` suffix represents whether this is a `ConditionalGoto` or `UnconditionalGoto`.
 For an `UnconditionalGoto` we simply jump to the corresponding address, and for a `ConditionalGoto` we will check the condition first, if it's not met, then we jump to the corresponding address.